 The NZIL Guide to Applying for a Partner of a New Zealander Resident Visa

 Note: The Partner of a New Zealander Resident Visa is NOT the same as a Partnership Work Visa.
 The Partnership Work Visa has different conditions and requires a different application process.
 If you’re not sure which to apply for, contact us.

 What type of relationships qualify for a Partnership Visa?

 This category is suitable for couples who are:

-- In a civil union (whether same or opposite sex)
+- In a civil union (opposite or same sex)

-- In a de facto relationship (whether opposite or same sex)
+- In a de facto relationship (opposite or same sex)

-- Not legally married or legally bound by a registered civil and de facto partnership but who can demonstrate they are in a committed and durable relationship.
+- Not legally married or bound by a registered civil or de facto partnership but who can demonstrate that they are in a committed and durable relationship

-In all cases the relationship must be of a genuine nature and stable, which simply means you must have entered the relationship with a view to it being exclusive and it is likely to last.
+In all cases, the relationship must be of a genuine and stable nature, which means the relationship is exclusive and likely to last.